Last Updated: 22 September 2025

 How does Renaissance stack up against Ambassador’s other vessels?
 Comparing Ambassador ships reveals some interesting differences.

-Renaissance feels more contemporary than Ambition or Ambience, with updated soft furnishings, modern lighting, and better cabin layouts.
+Renaissance feels more contemporary than the Ambition ship or Ambience cruise ship, with updated soft furnishings, modern lighting, and better cabin layouts.
 The public spaces flow more logically, reducing congestion during embarkation and at show times.

 👉 👉 Book direct: Get exclusive deals on your next Ambassador Cruise